CMSExperts/responsiveimages/README.md

 ## When do I need this extension?

-Imagine you want to have a different crop
+Imagine you want to have a different crop setting of an image or even completely different images for an image when outputting the frontend.

+The extension adds an additional field to select alternative images and set them with a tag, so it can be reused in the frontend.

+Also, there is a Fluid ViewHelper to use the functionality directly.

 ## How to install this extension?